-Our cost of sales for the three months ended March 31, 2009 and 2008 includes royalties to third parties related to the sale and commercial manufacture of Soliris.
+Our cost of sales for the three and nine months ended September 30, 2009 and 2008 includes royalties to third parties related to the sale and commercial manufacture of Soliris.
 We estimate our royalty obligations based on existing contractual obligations and our assessment of estimated royalties owed to other third parties.
-These estimates may be influenced by the outcome of litigation and other claims, the results of which are uncertain.
-On a periodic basis and based on specific events such as the outcome of litigation, we may reassess these estimates, resulting in adjustments to cost of sales.
+These estimates may be influenced by the outcome of future litigation or other claims, if any, the results of which are uncertain.
+On a periodic basis and based on specific events such as the outcome of litigation or settlement of claims, we may reassess these estimates, resulting in adjustments to cost of sales.